|

 • southwestern

-Mixing Decor & Everyday Essentials
+16. Mix Decor and Everyday Essentials

 Finally, the most interesting way to decorate kitchen shelves is to mix everyday essentials in with non-practical decor.
+Think: a little bit of pretty and a little bit of practical.

 How to decorate kitchen shelves pinterest pin.